This word “metabolism” is thrown around a lot these days.

 - Thaw, drain and dry salmon ﬁllets

 - Preheat oven to 420 degrees Fahrenheit.
-Lay parchment paper in oven-proof sheet pan and place ﬁllets
+Lay parchment paper in oven-proof sheet pan or dish and place ﬁllets

 - Combine pepper and salt.
 Season ﬁllets on both sides with salt-pepper mixture